cslotboom/planesections/README.md

 - Point loads
 - Point Moments
 - Line loads

+Diagrams can also be made of 2D beams, but the support types that can be plotted are limited.

 ## Documentation
 All major functions and classes are documented on read-the-docs: https://planesections.readthedocs.io/en/latest/